Local produce

 How much does it cost to become a member?

-Membership costs $1200.
+Membership costs $1200 if joining in May.
 That comes out to $40/week for the 30 weeks of fresh produce.
+Cost is prorated with a coupon code when joining after the start.
 Considering the cost of conventional produce, this is a great deal--Local, sustainably, and regeneratively farmed produce.
-(There is a processing fee if you choose to pay online with a card--You can also mail in a check (or cash) with your application to the farm address, or make arrangements to drop off your application (please text/email to schedule a time)
+(There is a processing fee if you choose to pay online with a card--You can also mail in a check (or cash) with your application to the farm address, or make arrangements to drop off your application (please text/email to schedule a time))

 The Farmers that make it happen